Translate

 Alleluia.

-A great prophet has arisen among us, and God has visited his people.
+A great prophet has risen among us, and God has visited his people.

 Alleluia.